-- Industry data was available at the U.S.-level only - Industry data was available for Manufacturing, Mining sectors only - Certain data was unavailable at 6-digit NAICS industry and has been estimated based on 4-digit or 5-digit NAICS-level. - Trade data was available at the international trade-level only - Electricity and fuel combustion GHG emissions were based on estimates of the amounts of electricity and fuel consumed. - Process GHG emissions were estimated only for a subset of industries likely to have significant process emissions based on estimated production volumes. - The NYS value of carbon was used to quantify GHG emissions intensity due to the lack of an applicable emission price.
+- Industry data was available at the U.S.-level only - Industry data was available for Manufacturing, Mining sectors only - Certain data was unavailable at 6-digit NAICS industry and has been estimated based on 4-digit or 5-digit NAICS-level. - Trade data was available at the international trade-level only - Electricity and fuel combustion GHG emissions were based on estimates of the amounts of electricity and fuel consumed. - Process GHG emissions were estimated only for a subset of industries likely to have significant process emissions based on estimated production volumes. - The New York State Value of Carbon was used to quantify GHG emissions intensity due to the lack of an applicable emission price.